Xylazine: Recreational use

-In July 2023, the first death following xylazine use outside of North America was reported to have taken place in Solihull, England in May 22.
+In July 2023, the first death following xylazine use outside of North America was reported to have taken place in Solihull, England on May 22.
 A 43-year-old male was found dead at home with postmortem toxicology detecting heroin, cocaine, fentanyl and xylazine.

 Side effects

 Xylazine overdose is often fatal in humans.
 Because it is used as a drug adulterant, the symptoms caused by the drugs accompanying xylazine administration vary between individuals.

 The most common side-effects in humans associated with xylazine administration include bradycardia, respiratory depression, hypotension, transient hypertension secondary to α_{1}-adrenergic receptor stimulation, and other central and hemodynamic changes.
 Xylazine significantly decreases heart rate in animals that are not pre-medicated with medications that have anticholinergic effects.

-Other possible side-effects are areflexia, asthenia, ataxia, blurred vision, disorientation, dizziness, drowsiness, dysarthria, dysmetria, fainting, hyporeflexia, slurred speech, somnolence, staggering, coma, apnea, shallow breathing, sleepiness, premature ventricular contraction, tachycardia, miosis and dry mouth.
+Symptoms that can occur following overdose are areflexia, asthenia, ataxia, blurred vision, disorientation, dizziness, dysarthria, dysmetria, fainting, hyporeflexia, somnolence, coma, apnea, premature ventricular contraction, tachycardia, miosis, and hyperglycaemia.
 Rarely, hypotonia, urinary incontinence, and nonspecific electrocardiographic ST segment changes occur.
 Following a human overdose, symptoms can last for 8–72 hours, varying based on xylazine's combined usage with other drugs.